 What Cannot Be Grown Hydroponically?

-When figuring out what cannot be grown hydroponically, only a few types of crops won’t grow well.
+When figuring out what can’t be grown hydroponically, only a few types of crops won’t grow well.
 While it’s true you likely can grow anything, it’s typically not worth it to try given the amount of detail you will need to spend to make the plants successful.